dudinda/Image-Processing/README.md

 ***

 </p>To test the operation of this system, computer equipment was used with the following
-technical characteristics: processor IntelCore i5 - 3450, 3.10 GHz, processor capacity
+technical characteristics: processor IntelCore i5 - 3450, 3.10 GHz, instruction set
 - x64, RAM - 12 GB.
 The results are presented as an average of 10 tests for a frame of size 1920x1680:</p>
 <ol>